 Wilms tumor stage groupings

-Stage I. The tumor is found in one kidney and can be completely removed with surgery.
+Stage I: The tumor is found in 1 kidney and can be completely removed with surgery.

-Stage II.
-Cancer is found in the kidney and in the fat, soft tissue, or blood vessels near the kidney.
+Stage II: Cancer is found in the kidney and in the fat, soft tissue, or blood vessels near the kidney.
 It may have spread to the renal sinus.
-The renal sinus is the part of the kidney through which blood and fluid enter and exit the organ.
+The renal sinus is the part of the kidney where blood and fluid enter and exit the organ.
 The tumor can be completely removed with surgery.

-Stage IV.
-Cancer has spread to other more distant organs, such as the lungs, liver, bones, and brain, or lymph nodes outside the abdomen.
+Stage IV: Cancer has spread to other more distant organs, such as the lungs, liver, bones, and brain, or to lymph nodes outside the abdomen.

 Source: National Wilms Tumor Study Group Staging System.

-The two most important factors that predict the prognosis of a child with a Wilms tumor are:
+The 2 most important factors that predict the prognosis of a child with a Wilms tumor are:

 - The histology of the tumor.
-This is what the tumor cells look like under a microscope, called the histology of the tumor.
+This is what the tumor cells look like under a microscope.
 A favorable histology is usually linked to a better prognosis.
 Tumors with an anaplastic histology are less likely to be successfully treated with chemotherapy and/or radiation therapy and require more aggressive treatment.
 About 10% of Wilms tumors have an anaplastic histology.
 Tumors in patients who are 12 to 16 years old are more likely to be anaplastic.

-The stage of the tumor.
-In general, a low stage cancer is more likely to be successfully treated than a high stage cancer.
+- The stage of the tumor.
+In general, a low-stage cancer is more likely to be successfully treated than a high-stage cancer.
 This is particularly true for Wilms tumors with an anaplastic histology.
 The stages are the same for tumors, regardless of histology.